jxnl/blog/docs/writing/posts/advice.md

 The monks, however, had no resting anxious anticipatory response.
 There was no overactive brain activity until the moment of the shock.
 But when they did feel the shock, it was much higher than the group of regular people.
 They felt more pain!

 The lesson I learned from this is that anticipation likely dampens the sensations at the moment life happens, but at the cost dampening the joy as well, while creating a contraction in the present moment.
 This relates to the pessimism bit.
-You might think you're winning because you believe the pain was lessened by expecting the worse, but you also lose because you were in anticipation the entire time.
+You might think you're winning because you believe the pain was lessened by expecting the worst, but you also lose because you were in anticipation the entire time.
 On the same token letting go of anticipation of success also allows you to enjoy the moment more, the pressure to succeed is equally a contraction.

 ## You were just a child